-You will go from the ICU to a regular hospital room.
+You will be moved to a regular hospital room from the ICU.
 Your nurses and doctors will continue to monitor your heart and vital signs until you are stable enough to go home.
-You will receive pain medicine for pain in your chest.
+You will receive pain medicine to control pain around your incision.

 Your nurse will help you slowly resume some activity.
 You may begin a program to make your heart and body stronger.